Department of Marketing and Entrepreneurship

 Marketing Major

 The Marketing major requires a minimum of 120 total hours to graduate.
-This total includes Liberal Arts Core requirements and the following specified major requirements, plus electives to complete the minimum of 120 hours.
-Liberal Arts Core courses included in major program requirements are distinguished by italics.
+This total includes UNIFI/General Education requirements and the following specified major requirements, plus electives to complete the minimum of 120 hours.

 Required business core | ||